2013–14 Pittsburgh Panthers women's basketball team

 The 2013–14 Pittsburgh Panthers women's basketball team represented the University of Pittsburgh in the 2013–14 NCAA Division I women's basketball season.
-The Panthers, led by first year head coach Suzie McConnell-Serio.
-The Panthers are a member of the Atlantic Coast Conference and play their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.
+The Panthers were led by first-year head coach Suzie McConnell-Serio.
+They were a member of the Atlantic Coast Conference, and played their home games at the Petersen Events Center in Pittsburgh, Pennsylvania.

 Previous season

 In the 2012-13 season, Pitt's final in the Big East Conference, the Pitt women were without a single senior on their roster.
 Star recruit, six-foot, 11-inch center Marvadene "Bubbles" Anderson was redshirted for the season.
-Pitt compiled a 9-21 record, and for the second year in a row, went 0-16 in the conference prompting the replacement of head coach Agnus Berenato with Suzie McConnell-Serio on April 12, 2013.
+Pitt compiled a 9-21 record, and for the second year in a row, went 0-16 in the conference, prompting the replacement of head coach Agnus Berenato with Suzie McConnell-Serio on April 12, 2013.

 Season

 New coach Pitt hired Suzie McConnell-Serio to replace Berenato as head coach.
-The 2013-14 season will be Pitt's first competing in the Atlantic Coast Conference.
-Pitt returns 11 players from the previous season including seniors Asia Logan and Ashlee Anderson.
-6'11" redshirt freshman "Bubbles" Anderson will see her first collegiate action.
-Players not with the team from last season include redshirt junior guard Abby Dowd, a former Buffalo transfer, and freshman forward Krista Pettepier who transferred to Pepperdine.
-Roster additions include freshmsn guard Fréderique Potvin of Montreal, Quebec, Canada, and freshman guard Chelsea Welch of Kettering, Ohio.
+The 2013–14 season was Pitt's first competing in the Atlantic Coast Conference.
+Pitt returned 11 players from the previous season. including seniors Asia Logan and Ashlee Anderson.
+6'11" redshirt freshman "Bubbles" Anderson saw her first collegiate action.
+Players not with the team from the previous season included redshirt junior guard Abby Dowd, a former Buffalo transfer, and freshman forward Krista Pettepier, who transferred to Pepperdine.
+Roster additions included freshmsn guard Fréderique Potvin of Montreal, Quebec, Canada, and freshman guard Chelsea Welch of Kettering, Ohio.

 Schedule

-On May 29, 2013, Pitt released its conference opponents for the 2013-2014 season, its first competing in the Atlantic Coast Conference.
-They will have home games against Boston College, Clemson, Florida State, Georgia Tech, Notre Dame, North Carolina State, Wake Forest, and Syracuse.
-Away games will consist of Clemson, Duke, Maryland, Miami, North Carolina, Syracuse, Virginia, and Virginia Tech.
-Home and away partners are Clemson and Syracuse.
+On May 29, 2013, Pitt released its conference opponents for the 2013–2014 season, its first competing in the Atlantic Coast Conference.
+They had home games against Boston College, Clemson, Florida State, Georgia Tech, Notre Dame, North Carolina State, Wake Forest, and Syracuse.
+Away games consisted of Clemson, Duke, Maryland, Miami, North Carolina, Syracuse, Virginia, and Virginia Tech.
+Home and away partners were Clemson and Syracuse.

-Pitt's 2013-14 women's basketball schedule.
+Pitt's 2013–14 women's basketball schedule is as follows.